J-1 Visa Supply Chain Manager Jobs

 Target host employers with active J-1 track records

-Search for supply chain and operations roles at manufacturers, retailers, and third-party logistics firms that have hosted J-1 exchange visitors before.
-Use Migrate Mate to filter for U.S. employers in those sectors whose hiring patterns align with J-1 sponsorship.
+Search for supply chain and operations roles at manufacturers, retailers, and third-party logistics firms that have hosted J-1 visa exchange visitors before.
+Use Migrate Mate to filter for U.S. employers in those sectors whose hiring patterns align with J-1 visa sponsorship.

 Clarify home-residency requirement exposure early

 Some J-1 Trainee participants are subject to a two-year home-country residency requirement upon program completion.
-Confirm your country's status and whether your field triggers the requirement before accepting an offer, since it affects future H-1B or green card timelines.
+Confirm your country's status and whether your field triggers the requirement before accepting an offer, since it affects future H-1B visa or green card timelines.

 Negotiate training scope before the DS-2019 is issued